szabgab/rust.code-maven.com/pages/rust-at-work.md

 ## Process

-* We schedule an event and let anyone register and attend the online event.
+* We schedule an event (in the [Code-Mavens Meetup group](https://www.meetup.com/code-mavens/)) and let anyone register and attend the online event.
 * During the event the audience can ask questions in the chat room that can enhance the whole conversation.